Sl1mb0/castline/GUIDE.md

 #### `catch`

-Display information for inbound datagrams on the specified port.
+Time and memory metrics for inbound datagrams on the specified port.

 Use `-n` to specify the _amount_ of datarams to collect at a time;
 use `--time` (or `-t`) to specify the _duration_ to spend waiting